Polar Bear Paw Cookies

 • Mix the cake mix, oil, and eggs in a large bowl until well combined.

-• Scoop the cookie dough onto the baking sheets using a medium cookie scoop leaving at least two inches between scoops.
+• Scoop the cookie dough onto the baking sheets using a 3-tablespoon cookie scoop leaving at least two inches between scoops.

 • Bake for 9-12 minutes or until the edges of the cookies are set.